53 Christmas Crafts for a Break From the Holiday Rush in 2025

 40. Chalk Paint Ornaments

-Take old ornaments with blotchy colors or a cheap dozen from the thrift store and paint them with chalk paint.
-Grab yourself a paint marker and add wintery designs or holiday words to your new DIY ornaments.
+Take old ornaments with blotchy colors or grab some cheap ones from the thrift store and paint them with chalk paint.
+Then, with a paint marker, add some wintery designs or holiday words to create some DIY ornaments.
+There are so many chalk paint ideas to choose from for the holiday season.

 41. Citrus Garland

-This free Christmas craft for adults adds a colorful touch to a fireplace mantle or tree.
+This free Christmas craft for adults adds a colorful touch to fireplace decor or a tree.
 Thinly cut and dehydrate slices of citrus, like oranges or blood oranges, and once dry, feed a piece of string or nylon through the slices to create a beautiful garland.

 You probably have all the supplies you need for this easy and colorful decoration.